 - Usually eco-friendly

-Latex mattress produced from natural rubber tree sap is biodegradable and eco-friendly.
-However, synthetic latex mattresses aren’t.
+Latex mattresses produced from natural rubber tree sap are biodegradable and eco-friendly.
+However, synthetic mattresses aren’t (as they are made using petroleum-based compounds).

 Downside of Latex mattress